stricje1/VIT_University/README.md

 The Directory is organized as follows:
 1. Subdirectory Data_Analytics conatains all the files used in teaching Data Analytics.
 1A.
 Data_Analytics/PPT contains all the PowerPoint slide decks 1B.
-Data_Analytics/Code contains all of the R and Python code 1C.
-Data_Analytics/Data conatins all the data files (.csv, .r, .shp, .txt, etc.)
+Data_Analytics/code contains all of the R and Python code 1C.
+Data_Analytics/data conatins all the data files (.csv, .r, .shp, .txt, etc.)
+1D.
+Data_Analytics/knime conatins all the knime files 1E.
+Data_Analytics/graphics conatins all the graphic files (.png, .gif, animationst, etc.)
 2. Subdirectory Predictive_Modeling conatins all the files used in the seminar on predictive modeling.
 2A.
 Predictive_Modeling/PPT contains all the PowerPoint slide decks 2B.
-Predictive_Modeling/Code contains all of the R and Python code 2C.
-Predictive_Modeling/Data conatins all the data files (.csv, .r, .shp, .txt, etc.)
+Predictive_Modeling/code contains all of the R and Python code 2C.
+Predictive_Modeling/data conatins all the data files (.csv, .r, .shp, .txt, etc.)